nikitavoloboev/data/operating-systems/containers/kubernetes/kubernetes.md

 - [Monokle](https://github.com/kubeshop/monokle) - Desktop UI for managing k8s manifests.
 - [Linkerd-failover](https://github.com/linkerd/linkerd-failover) - Linkerd Failover Operator.
 - [Favorite tools you use to manage/work with Kubernetes?
 (2022)](https://www.reddit.com/r/kubernetes/comments/tiere3/what_are_your_favorite_tools_you_use_to/)
+- [Helm X Plugin](https://github.com/mumoshu/helm-x) - Treat any Kustomization or K8s manifests directory as a Helm chart.